-Peter's company

-bomb Grandpa Peter cre y's second note aky floorboards Grandpa the war a joke angry time Steve

-Peter playing tricks on him Pet er's mother

-From the list above, choose the word, name, or phrase that fits the definition and write it in the blank below.
+Peter's Declaration of War bomb Grandpa Peter Peter playing tricks on him Billy cre er's company y's second note aky floorboards er's mother Billy Grandpa the war enemy a joke angry I love you. time Steve From the list above, choose the word, name, or phrase that fits the definition and write it in the blank below.
 All answers will be used at least once .
 Some answers will be used more than once .
 1. Peter refused to do this.
 2. Grandpa said Peter had to have one of these to go to war.

-3.

-4.

-5. Grandpa thought Peter's Declaration of War was one of these.

-6. He was the Secret Warrior.

-7.

-8.

-9. He pretended to be asleep when Grandpa came to his room.
+3. It was his opinion that he didn't take anything from Peter.
+4. The word that gave Peter the idea on how to start a war with Grandpa.
+Grandpa thought Peter's Declaration of War was one of these.
+5. 6.
+He was the Secret Warrior.
+7. Grandpa smiled when Peter said this.
+Grandpa completely ignored it.
+He pretended to be asleep when Grandpa came to his room.
+8. 9.
 1 10.
-This is the way Grandpa looked when he turned on Peter's reading lamp.
+This is the way Grandpa looked when he turned on Peter reading lamp.